Start location: Knockhouse Farm, Berry Law, Dunfermline (NT 069 877)

 Back to Search

-This road is fairly straightforward and starts at Knockhouse Farm and runs north along the side of a plantation before turning north east through some stables and over the Dunfermline to Alloa cycle path and terminating on the A907.
-It was signposted by ScotWays some time ago and these should help people to find their way.
+This road is fairly straightforward and starts at Knockhouse Farm, formerly known as Berrylaw.
+It runs north along the east side of a plantation before turning north east through some stables, over the Dunfermline to Alloa cycle path and terminates on the A907.
+It was signposted by ScotWays some time ago, so these should help people to find their way.

-It is not known where this name comes from but is probably something to do with Berrielaw Colliery once being located at the south end.
-Perhaps the road was distinguished by being tarred earlier than most other roads.
+It is also speculated that perhaps this road was distinguished by being tarred earlier than most other roads.

 The road is also noted on Sharp, Greenwood and Fowler's map of 1828 and so is of a fair age.
 It seems to make an obvious alternative road north, running parallel to the Lundin Road and so may have been used to bypass Dunfermline.